UN says renewed tribal clashes kill 13 in southern Sudan | Law-Order

 - Egypt

+The violence in the Blue Nile province came as the country's ruling generals and the main factions of the sprawling pro-democracy movement have made progress in internationally-backed talks to find a way out of last year's military coup that plunged Sudan into worsening turmoil.

-Clashes between the Hausa and Birta ethnic groups began on Thursday over a land dispute in the Wad al-Mahi District in the Blue Nile province, according to the UN Office for the Coordination of Humanitarian Affairs.
+Clashes between the Hausa and Birta ethnic groups began on Thursday over a land dispute in the Wad al-Mahi District, according to the UN Office for the Coordination of Humanitarian Affairs.

 The fighting, which lasted for four days before subsiding on Sunday, displaced at least 1,200 people who were taking refuge in schools there, it said.